Sharp isoanisotropic estimates for fundamental frequencies of membranes and connections with shapes: Introduction

 The referred inequality states that

 for every $\Omega$ with $\vert \Omega \vert = \vert B \vert$, where $B$ denotes the unit $n$-Euclidean ball and $\vert \cdot \vert$ stands for the Lebesgue measure of a measurable subset of $\R^n$.
-Moreover, equality holds in \eqref{FK} if, and only if, $\Omega$ is equal to $B$, up to a translation and a set of zero capacity.
+Moreover, equality holds in \eqref{FK} if and only if $\Omega$ is equal to $B$, up to a translation and a set of zero capacity.
 As the name itself suggests, the inequality was independently proved by Faber \cite{F} and Krahn \cite{Kr} using the variational characterization of eigenvalues and symmetrization techniques.

-Optimizing shapes within spectral optimization linked to second-order elliptic operators is, at the same time, fascinating and generally difficult, which has since aroused great interest in the mathematical community.
+Optimizing shapes within spectral optimization linked to second-order elliptic operators is, at the same time, fascinating and generally difficult, which has aroused great interest in the mathematical community.
 A number of counterparts of \eqref{FK}, all motivated by physical applications, has been established over the past three decades.
-Regarding the first nonzero eigenvalue of the Laplace operator under different boundary conditions, we select some of the most famous inequalities:
+Regarding the first nonzero eigenvalue of the Laplace operator under different boundary conditions, we select some quite famous inequalities: